 The algorithm for permissibility works similarly in games G_2 and G_3 as in game G_1 .
 In particular, in game G_2 it does not require player 2 to deem U infinitely more likely than D (even though U weakly dominates D and is thus preferred by player 1).
-Thus, this algorithm does not allow us to conclude that player 2 prefers L to R, and therefore does not determine $(\{L\}, \{R\})$ as the sole surviving likelihood ordering for player 1.
-In contrast, the algorithm for full permissibility does lead to $(\{L\}, \{R\})$ as the sole surviving likelihood ordering for player 1 in game G_2 .
+Thus, this algorithm does not allow us to conclude that player 2 prefers L to R, and therefore does not determine ($\{L\}$, $\{R\}$) as the sole surviving likelihood ordering for player 1.
+In contrast, the algorithm for full permissibility does lead to ($\{L\}$, $\{R\}$) as the sole surviving likelihood ordering for player 1 in game G_2 .
 Hence, it prescribes the outcome (U, L), thus coinciding with the algorithms for iterated admissibility and proper rationalizability in this respect.
-However, the algorithm for full permissibility does not directly conclude that U infinitely more likely than D. Rather, as shown in Table 2, this conclusion is reached through a process that is more involved than for the algorithms for iterated admissibility.
+However, the algorithm for full permissibility does not directly conclude that U infinitely more likely than D. Rather, as shown in Table 2, this conclusion is reached through a process that is more involved than for the algorithms for iterated admissibility and proper rationalizability.

 To illustrate the algorithm for full permissibility in another game where this concept has as much cutting power as iterated admissibility, but where in contrast to game G_2 it is more restrictive than proper rationalizability, we include the battle of the sexes with outside option as game G_4 .
-In this game, both iterated admissibility and full permissibility prescribe the forward induction outcome (U, L) (see Asheim and Dufwenberg, 2003b, p.
-319).
-However, the process at which player 2 is lead
+In this game, both iterated admissibility and full permissibility prescribe the forward induction outcome (U, L) (see Asheim and Dufwenberg

-2For finite perfect information games without relevant payoff ties, proper rationalizability leads to the unique profile of backward induction strategies (Schuhmacher, 1999; Asheim, 2001), and iterated admissibility leads to the backward induction outcome (see Battigalli, 1997, pp. 52-53, for relevant references).
-While the algorithms of Sections 3.2 and 3.3 correspond to the backward induction procedure in the subclass of centipede games, this does not hold for the whole class of finite perfect information games without relevant payoff ties.
+While the algorithms of Sects.
+3.2 and 3.3 correspond to the backward induction procedure in the subclass of centipede games, this does not hold for the whole class of finite perfect information games without relevant payoff ties.